rackerlabs/design-system/_component_design/tabset.md

 - There can be only one active tab per page.
 - The default view must display the left-most tab.
 - Present tabs as a single row.
-- Do not include another set of tabbed content within a tab (no nested tabsets).
+- Do not construct nested tabs that include another set of tabbed content within a tab.
 - Highlight the tab corresponding to the visible content.
 - Provide all relevant contextual information and interface items so a user can perform a single task within the same tab.
-- Do not use tabsets for primary navigation.
+- Do not use tabs for primary navigation.
 - Clearly label tabs to differentiate them.
-Labels should be short, scannable, and (preferably) one word.
+Labels should be short, scannable, and preferably one word.
 - Write tab labels in camel case so that the first letter of each word is capitalized.
 - Wrap tab labels to a second line if needed.
 Truncate tab labels that exceed two lines.